sst/sst/www/docs/working-locally.md

 ## Linting & type checking

-Your code is automatically linted when building or deploying.
+For JavaScript and TypeScript apps, SST will automatically lint your code when building or deploying.
 If you'd like to customize the lint rules, add a `.eslintrc.json` in your project root.

 Note that, using the `.eslintignore` file is not currently supported.
 If you'd like to turn off linting, set `"lint": false` in your `sst.json`.